defoebrand/rover_challenge/README.md

 ### Testing
 ##### Back-End
 This project uses RSpec for testing Rails features.
-> To run tests, open a terminal inside the project's root directory and enter `rspec`
+> To run tests, open a terminal inside the project's root directory and enter `bundle exec rspec`

 ##### Front-End
 This project uses Jest for testing Stimulus features.
-> To run tests, open a terminal inside the project's root directory and enter `yarn test`
+> To run tests, open a terminal inside the project's root directory and enter `yarn run test`

 ### Linting
 ##### Ruby